 This is why CBD oil can range greatly in price as well as in the milligrams of CBD present in a product, and also why it’s important to know whether you are taking an oil-based or water-soluble CBD product created in a lab under strict conditions, as bioavailability will dictate how much CBD your body is actually absorbing irregardless of the amount listed on a product label.

 Although we are still very much in the research phase of understanding all the myriad benefits to supplementing with cannabinoids, most scientists suggest that between 2mg to 10mg is a balanced daily maintenance dose to start at, depending on the severity of your symptoms and of your personal endocannabinoid deficiency.
-To calculate CBD dosage of a CBD oil tincture, we divide the total liquid volume present in the bottle by the amount of CBD listed on the label, then multiply by the assumed bioavailability rate (we assume 80% for water-soluble products, and 20% for oil-based products).
+There is a way to calculate CBD dosage of a CBD oil tincture.
+Divide the total liquid volume present in the bottle by the amount of CBD listed on the label.
+Then you multiply by the assumed bioavailability rate (we assume 80% for water-soluble products, and 20% for oil-based products).
 As an example CBD dosage calculation, Cibdol CBD hemp oil in a 10ml bottle containing 500mg CBD would result in the following CBD dosage per .5ml administered: 500mg/20 doses = 25mg CBD per .5ml dosage; 25mg*80% assumed bioavailability rate = 20mg CBD per .5ml dose.

 Once you determine your personal starting CBD dosage level, continue to follow this formula of how much CBD oil to take for an initial 7 days.
 After the first week, evaluate how you feel and then go up or down as needed in CBD dosage administered until you find your own personal sweet spot.
 You may also want to consider trying CBD vape oil e-liquids or topical products such as CBD lotions and CBD balms, which have differing bioavailability rates when compared to CBD oils, tinctures, and CBD capsules.
 Remember: every body is different and so is every endocannabinoid system..